 In conclusion, Bluth observed that the paper “thoughtfully presented” all federally required transportation standards and best practices.
 She called the document mandatory reading for all school personnel who are responsible for making transportation decisions.

-Founded in 1930, the AAP has approximately 64,000 professional medical members nationwide.
+Founded in 1930, the AAP has 66,000 pediatricians and professional medical members nationwide.

 Latest from David George